hamza-u/teletext_decoder/README.md

 # telxcc
 [![Build Status](https://travis-ci.org/petrkutalek/telxcc.svg?branch=master)](https://travis-ci.org/petrkutalek/telxcc)

-**NOTE: telxcc is no longer maintained.
-It is licensed under GPL: anyone can use it for free, anyone has the right to modify it unless the name "telxcc" is being used for further releases.**
+**NOTE: telxcc is very likely no longer maintained.
+It is licensed under GPL: anyone can use it for free, anyone has the right to modify it if she does not use the name "telxcc" for further releases.
+Please rename your clone after forking.**

 telxcc is utility extracting teletext Closed Captions from Transport Stream binary files (TS & M2TS) into SubRip text files (SRT).